Rafael Farga i Pellicer: Biography

 In the wake of the Glorious Revolution of 1868, workers' societies in Barcelona began organising around the Federal Democratic Republican Party, with the 1868 Barcelona Workers' Congress declaring its support for federal republicanism and cooperative economics.
 The declarations were openly supported by Rafael Farga i Pellicer, who at that time worked as a printer, and who began writing for the societies' newspaper La Federación.
-Farga had been influenced by the work of Francesc Pi i Margall, who had been the principle theorist of federalism in Spain.
+Farga had been influenced by the work of Francesc Pi i Margall, who had been the principal theorist of federalism in Spain.

 By this time, the Italian anarchist Giuseppe Fanelli was travelling to Spain in order to establish a Spanish section of the International Workingmen's Association (IWA).
 In the Catalan capital, Fanelli met Josep Lluís Pellicer, who organised a meeting with a number of his fellow federal republicans.
 One of the attendees was his nephew Rafael Farga i Pellicer, who was quickly won over to Fanelli's anarchist principles.
 Together they set about organising a Catalan branch of the International, with Josep Lluís Pellicer as its president and Rafael Farga as its secretary.
 The internationalist nucleus soon came to include the physician Gaspar Sentiñon, medical student José García Viñas and engineering student Trinidad Soriano.

 In May 1869, Farga's nucleus constituted itself as the official Barcelona section of the IWA, adding socialism to its federal republican platform.
 Before long, Farga and Sentiñon were engaged in active correspondence with the International's leading figure Mikhail Bakunin.
 In a letter to Bakunin, Farga elaborated the nucleus' strategy to defend socialism in La Federación and advocate for it at future workers' congresses, with the aim of increasing the influence of the international within the city's workers' societies.
 The strategy was successful, with internationalists being elected to prominent positions within the workers' societies, which subsequently became affiliated officially with the IWA.

 In September 1869, Farga and Sentiñon were delegated to attend the IWA's Basel Congress, where they first became aware of the divisions between the Marxists and the anarchists.
 Although Farga and Sentiñon aligned themselves with Bakunin's anti-political and decentralist program, they were cautious about applying it in Catalonia, where socialism had not yet fully developed and where they wished to "avoid future divisions" over these issues.
 They joined Bakunin's International Alliance of Socialist Democracy before returning to Spain, where they endeavoured to establish an official Spanish section of the International.

 Farga's nucleus went on to participate in the 1870 Barcelona Workers' Congress, which resulted in the establishment of the Spanish Regional Federation of the IWA (FRE-AIT).
 The Congress was opened by Farga, who declared: